 You probably won’t be replacing your hypothetical race car as often if you’re not burning it out on track days, but it certainly won’t last you as long as a conventional car.
 And trust us, race cars are not cheap at all.

 What’s the Verdict?

-We definitely don’t recommend using a race car as an everyday car, but that doesn’t mean that you have to let go of that dream completely.
+We definitely don’t recommend using a race car as an everyday car.
+It's uncomfortable, unpractical, expensive and super illegal.
+However, that doesn’t mean that you have to let go of that dream completely.
 Our next article is all about tips from actual race car drivers that you can apply to your own driving.
-Not only could it improve your driving, but you can also hold on to a little piece of your racing fantasies.
+Not only could it improve your driving, but you can also hold onto a little piece of your racing fantasies.